Finding Groups of Cross-Correlated Features in Bi-View Data: Introduction

-The next section introduces basic notation and presents the definition and properties of stable bimodules at the population level.
-In particular, we establish connections between stable population bimodules, Nash equilibria in a simple two-player game, and the connected components of the bipartite network of population cross-correlations.
-Section \ref{sec:sample-bimod} is devoted to the testing-based definition of stable bimodules in the sample setting, and a description of the Bimodule Search Procedure.
-In addition, we outline the computation of p-values for BSP and discuss a way to obtain robustly connected networks from sample bimodules.
-Section \ref{sec:sim} is devoted to a simulation study that makes use of a complex model to capture some of the features observed in real multi-view data.
-Here we compare the performance of BSP with CONDOR and sCCA.
-Section \ref{sec:eqtl} describes and evaluates the results of BSP and CONDOR applied to an eQTL dataset from the GTEx consortium.
+The next section presents the testing-based definition of stable bimodules based on p-values derived from a permutation null distribution and describes the Bimodule Search Procedure and supplemental details of the methodology. \Cref{sec:sim} is devoted to a simulation study that uses a complex model to capture some aspects of real bi-view data.
+Here, we evaluate the performance of BSP and compare it to that of CONDOR, sCCA, and \meqtl. \Cref{sec:eqtl} describes and evaluates the results of BSP, CONDOR, and \meqtl\ applied to an eQTL dataset from the GTEx consortium.
 In particular, we examine the bimodules produced by BSP using a variety of descriptive and biological metrics, including comparisons with, and potential extensions of, standard eQTL analysis.
-In Section \ref{sec:climate}, we present the results of BSP applied to inter-annual temperature and precipitation measurements in North America.